arouyan/lakeFS/docs/contributing.md

    * With Apple M1, you can install Java from [Azul Zulu Builds for Java JDK](https://www.azul.com/downloads/?package=jdk).

-1. Clone the repository from https://github.com/treeverse/lakeFS (gives you read-only access to the repository.
+1. Clone the repository from https://github.com/treeverse/lakeFS (this gives you read-only access to the repository.
 To contribute, see the next section).
 1. Build the project:

    ```shell